MicrosoftDocs/power-platform/power-platform/sap/connect/sap-erp-connector.md

 1. Save your flow.
 1. Select **Test**.

 After you verify that the SAP action is working, learn [best practices](/power-platform/well-architected/) for building powerful Power Platform solutions that work with your SAP system.
+You can also try out more complex functions in your flows.

 ## Troubleshooting tips